applejag/notes-old/programming-requires-math.md

 The answer most commonly given is the spontaneous one: *"No."*

-But the thing is: yes, you need to be good at maths; but not the type of math you maybe were expecting.
+But the thing is: yes, you need to be good at math; but not the type of math you maybe were expecting.

-## Misconception about maths
+## Misconception about math

 If you're comparing a software engineer with a mechanical engineer, at first glance it does look like the mechanical engineer does much more "math" than the